UBL Format Guide: Understanding the Peppol Invoice XML Structure

 - Missing or invalid EndpointID on parties

 The e-invoice.be API validates all three layers automatically before sending.
 If something is wrong, you get a clear error message explaining exactly which rule failed and how to fix it.
-You can also use our Peppol Invoice Viewer to visually inspect and validate UBL documents.
+You can also use our free UBL checker at Peppol Invoice Viewer to visually inspect and validate UBL documents.

 9. The easy way: skip UBL entirely